Logo Histories

 5

-Share this post
+Share

 The city of Spokane, Washington was the location of the 1974 Spokane World's Fair (Expo‘74), a small but grand exposition situated around the falls, rapids, and islands of the scenic Spokane River.
-The city, which was undergoing a period of urban renewal and revitalisation, had decided to put itself forward as a World's Fair host in an effort to bolster the city’s reputation, economy, and tourism.
+The American city, which was undergoing a period of urban renewal and revitalisation, had decided to put itself forward as a World's Fair host in an effort to bolster the city’s reputation, economy, and tourism.
 As environmentalism was a popular and progressive topic, the theme of the exposition would be environmentally-minded and future-focused; “How Man Can Live, Work and Play in Harmony With His Environment”.
 This theme was central to the development of the Expo’s logo.

 This post is for paid subscribers